Decide for one or more projects

 - Need to reuse content across all content?

 If you’ve answered positively to all the questions, go with one project.
 If you've answered negatively to any of those, consider multiple projects.
+However, continue reading before you make your final decision.

 Digital agencies implementing for a client